tsdiokno/abl/content/tl/docs/nt/roma/roma-3.md

 linkTitle: "Roma 3"
 date: 2017-04-05
 weight: 3
-description:
+description: Unang Edisyon
 ---

 ## Sinagot ni Pablo ang Isang Pagtutol
 [#](# "Paul Answers an Objection")

-[^1] Ano ang lamang ng isang Hudyo?
+[^1] Kaya ano ang ikinalamang ng isang Hudyo?
 O ano ang pakinabang ng pagkatuli?

 [^1]: So what advantage does the Jew have?
 Or what is the benefit of circumcision?